A Basic Understanding of What VoC Offers Brands Like Yours

 Adaptive surveys encourage industry-leading response rates.

-Indirect feedback capture and analysis ‒ In order to gain a holistic view of the customer, include input from indirect channels, such as call center recordings, online chat, and
+- Indirect feedback capture and analysis ‒ In order to gain a holistic view of the customer, include input from indirect channels, such as call center recordings, online chat, and social media.

 Categorize and read cross-channel verbatim comments, and uncover trends in customer feedback.